Looking for natural repellents for mice?

 Would you scream and yell out.
 Or would you reach for the telephone and call in an exterminator.
 Well, most people instinctively resort to two things after encountering a mouse.
 They turn to mice poisons and mouse traps.
 Both of these approaches are problematic.

-Mice poisons are dangerous and can be harmful to your pets and children – keep them out of your home.
+Mice and rat poisons are dangerous and can be harmful to your pets and children – keep them out of your home.
 Mousetraps can be very messy, are not necessary, and are inhumane.
 We don’t recommend using them for these reasons.

 So when you see a mouse in the house don’t take the approach that most people do.
 Don’t reach for poisons or mouse traps.
 Instead, use the natural repelling solutions we talk about below to get rid of your mice problems.